englercj/lttp-old/README.md

 ### License and Legal

-This code-base is released under the [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).
+This code-base is released under the [MIT License](http://opensource.org/licenses/MIT).

 All dependencies are released under their own respective licenses.